weenming/MLTF-designer/README.md

 In this framework, the calculation of the gradient is accelerated with CUDA.
 The gradient of a spectrum with $1000$ wavelength points w.r.t $100$ layers' film can be evaluated in the order of $10^{-2}$ s which enables the design of complicated MLTF.
 Moreover, inspired by the adjoint method we alleviated the memory barrier in constructing the computation graph when scaling up to films with thousands of layers.

-Based on the above algorithms we implemented the classical needle method.
+Based on the above fundamental algorithms we implemented the classical needle design method.
 A new freeform design scheme is also provided, which allows the design of inhomogeneous films.
 Additionally, a novel thin layer removal algorithm with a lower impact on the performance is implemented.

 The aim of this project is to